 We have nine chapters across the state that have taken on a variety of different projects.

-If you're interested in starting a Generation Action club at your school, contact us!
+Send a message to [email protected] if you're interested in starting a Generation Action club at your school.

 Our Generation Action students have worked on a range of projects, including leading a campaign to change a Maine law to allow the sale of nonprescription drugs on college campuses.
 The law passed in 2019, allowing campuses to have vending machines with necessary medications like Emergency Contraception, cold medicine, allergy medicine, and ibuprofen.
 Some campuses have worked to implement mandatory pronoun trainings for professors or created school policy to provide free menstrual products in all campus bathrooms.
 Others have created a website with information on all the local health care and political resources.
 Whether you want to work on a campus, local, state, or national project, our organizing team is ready to help you and your Generation Action teammates make it happen.